Daniel Buckley, Documentary Maker

 In 2011 Buckley again partnered with the Arizona Historical Society as it prepared to celebrate Arizona’s Centennial Year in 2012.
 The society exhibited 100 quilts from 100 Arizona quilters.
 Buckley interviewed a number of the quilters to create mini profiles highlighting where they’re from, how they learned their craft, the traditions they come from and what quilting means to them.
 He also created a half hour documentary on how the show came together.

-In 2013 his various projects earned him a nomination for the Arizona Governor’s Arts Award.
-That same year, Buckley was inducted into the Mariachi Hall of Fame of the Tucson International Mariachi Conference.
+In March, 2014 his various projects earned him the Artist of the Year award at the Arizona Governor’s Arts Awards.
+The previous year, Buckley was inducted into the Mariachi Hall of Fame of the Tucson International Mariachi Conference.

 For more details go to Buckley’s resume at http://www.danielbuckleyarts.com/home/bios/arts-resume/